rashiraffi/streamease/README.md

 ## Features:

 - List all topics in your Kafka cluster
+- Create new topics in your Kafka cluster (in development)
 - Publish messages to specific topics
-- Consume messages from selected topics
+- Consume messages from selected topics (in development)

 ## Installation: